 Haven't had enough of GSR?
 We don't blame you!
 Come to camp without your unit!
 Earn more merit badges, do more programs, and do everything you would do with your unit!
 Camp and make friends with Scouts from across New England!
 The fun does not end!
-The Provisional Troop has a Provisional Scoutmaster and experienced adult leadership by trained members of the GSR staff.
+If your unit would like to host a provisional camper, please indicate that on your Black Pug registration.